fossasia/open-event/docs/dev-handbook/resources-permissions.md

 #### Attendees - Eg. `/v1/attendees`

 Attendee (aka Ticket Holder) is part of every order.
 An order would have atleast one attendee attached to it.
 An attendee can be linked to only one ticket.
-A pdf with a single ticket will be available her on successful order completion.
+A pdf with a single ticket will be available here on successful order completion.

 |   | List | View | Create | Update | Delete |
 |---|------|------|--------|--------|--------|